Welcome to the 16th annual Yellowknife International Film Festival!

-From all of us at WAMP and the Festival team we hope you enjoy the festival and engage with the many talented people featured in it and take advantage of every juicy opportunity.
+From all of us at WAMP and the Festival team we hope you enjoy the festival and engage with the many talented people featured in it.
 Many thanks to all of our partners and sponsors for their generous support!

 See you at the theater!